yoyoberenguer/PEL/README.md

 As a result, processing large image sizes will have a significant impact on the total processing time.

-You can boost the overall performances by setting a variable to use multiprocessing before compiling the project in order to use the full potential of the multiprocessing capability (OPENMP, open multiprocessing programming).
+You can boost the overall performances by setting a variable to use multiprocessing before compiling the project.
+This will enable full potential of multiprocessing (OPENMP, open multiprocessing programming) when using PEL tools.
 It is highly recommended to use the multi-processing option if your CPU has at least 8 threads (most of the threads will be used intensively during image processing) leaving your system slightly un-responsive if the number of threads is not high enough.